Giants vs. Nationals Gamethread

-It’s weekend baseball time, and the San Francisco Giants once again find themselves facing the Washington Nationals.
+It’s time for the series finale between the San Francisco Giants and Washington Nationals.

-And they’re turning to the dude at the top of their rotation: right-handed pitcher Logan Webb.
-In four starts this year, Webb has a 2.96 ERA and a 2.82 FIP, with 17 strikeouts to 5 walks in 24.1 innings.
-His last start came against Washington, and he allowed 7 hits, 1 walk, and 3 earned runs in 6.2 innings, with 6 strikeouts.
+The Giants are welcoming righty Alex Cobb back to the mound for the first time since April 19.
+In his first two starts of the year, Cobb amassed a 4.82 ERA but a 0.71 FIP, with 14 strikeouts to two walks in 9.1 innings.

-He’s up against the same pitcher he battled in that game: righty Joan Adon, who has a 6.98 ERA, a 5.81 FIP, and 16 strikeouts to 10 walks in 19.1 innings.
-In that game, Adon pitched 4 innings and allowed 6 hits, 1 walk, and 5 earned runs, with 3 strikeouts.
+He’s up against righty Josiah Gray, who was one of the headlining players that the Nationals received when they traded Max Scherzer and Trea Turner to the Los Angeles Dodgers.
+Gray has a 4.05 ERA and a 3.87 FIP, with 28 strikeouts to 10 walks in 20 innings.

 Who: San Francisco Giants vs. Washington Nationals